 Ancient Astronauts?

-Carmen los Calambres, an assistant professor of anthropology at St. Alphonsus Liguori University, wrote to us to share her feelings and discoveries about a singular site in the mountains of Peru:
+I am sure she wasn’t wearing a wig when she was doing field work in Peru and wrote to us to share her feelings and discoveries about a singular site in the mountains of Peru:

 “The expedition consisted of several colleagues and local guides whom we’d previously worked with on the online casino USA project.
 We had numerous difficulties with equipment and logistics; I thought the problems were considerable, but the more experienced personnel assured me that it was no more than usual.